ASZM101/playwright-scrapers/planning.md

 - ✅ Scholarship finder (MVP done)

 ## General Updates
-- Create video combining demos of all scrapers, upload to YouTube and bay
 - Add note to readme about possibly having to adjust timeout times to adapt to different internet speeds and each user's preference (though need to keep in mind that script could fail if timeouts too short)
 - Add more logger info updates throughout each process (especially useful for headless mode)
 - Enable scrolling in all scrapers